ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 Therefore, an attacker using a stolen access token cannot generate a valid Group OSCORE message as protected through the client's private key, and thus cannot prove possession of the pop-key bound to the access token.
 Also, if a client legitimately owns an access token but has not joined the OSCORE group, it cannot generate a valid Group OSCORE message, as it does not store the necessary keying material shared among the group members.

-Furthermore, a client C1 is supposed to obtain a valid access token from the AS, as specifying its own authentication credential (and the public key included thereof) associated with the its own private key used in the OSCORE group, together with its own Sender ID in that OSCORE group (see {{sec-c-as-token-endpoint}}).
+Furthermore, a client C1 is supposed to obtain a valid access token from the AS, as specifying its own authentication credential (and the public key included thereof) associated with its own private key used in the OSCORE group, together with its own Sender ID in that OSCORE group (see {{sec-c-as-token-endpoint}}).
 This allows the RS receiving the access token to verify with the Group Manager of that OSCORE group whether such a client indeed has that Sender ID and uses that authentication credential in the OSCORE group.

-As a consequence, a different client C2, also member of the same OSCORE group, is not able to impersonate C1, by: i) getting a valid access token, specifying the Sender ID of C1 and a different (made-up) authentication credential; ii) successfully posting the access token to the RS; and then iii) attempting to communicate using Group OSCORE impersonating C1, while blaming C1 for the consequences.
+As a consequence, a different client C2, also member of the same OSCORE group, is not able to impersonate C1, by: i) getting a valid access token, specifying the Sender ID of C1 and a different (made-up) authentication credential; ii) successfully posting the access token to the RS; and then iii) attempting to communicate using Group OSCORE and impersonating C1, while also blaming C1 for the consequences of the interactation with the RS.

-## C-to-RS POST to authz-info Endpoint ## {#sec-c-rs-authz}
+## C-to-RS POST to /authz-info Endpoint ## {#sec-c-rs-authz}

 The client uploads the access token to the /authz-info endpoint of the RS, as defined in {{Section 5.10.1 of RFC9200}}.